 On its face, the issue is relatively simple.
-Thirteen vaccines have been authorised in at least one country—seven of these approved for full use—but the vast majority of the supply has been snapped up by developed countries.
+Thirteen vaccines have been authorized in at least one country—seven of these approved for full use—but the vast majority of the supply has been snapped up by developed countries.
 Some countries, trying to insure against vaccine failure or supply chain disruptions, have enough to vaccinate all adults more than once, while many countries—including most of Africa—languish with essentially no supply1.

 But how do we test the next generation of COVID-19 vaccines?
 Conducting a developed world placebo-controlled trial of the next vaccine, in which say half of the subjects are injected with saline instead of an active vaccine, seems unimaginable.
 But conducting the same trial in a developing country deprived of vaccine recently got a vote of support from a World Health Organization Ad Hoc Expert Group2 which blithely concluded, “Countries with limited or no access to a known effective vaccine could thus ethically permit placebo-controlled trials of vaccines of potential relevance to them even if effective vaccines were already being marketed elsewhere.”
 No ethical justification was provided.